Consensys/doc.teku/docs/tutorials/configure-external-signer-tls.md

 - [Java `keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html).
 - A running execution client such as [Hyperledger Besu].

-This tutorial walks you through process of securely connecting Teku and Web3Signer using TLS, with a focus on creating keystores and truststores for the Ethereum Holesky testnet.
+This tutorial walks you through the process of securely connecting Teku and Web3Signer using TLS, with a focus on creating a keystore and truststore for the Ethereum Holesky testnet.

 ## 1. Create keystores